lukereding/book_notes/frameworks/README.md

 # frameworks

 When I started managing teams, my time dried up.
-I also found that I wanted other people to think like I thunk, and make decisions like I did, so that I had time to work on other things.
+I also found that it was useful to have people be able to think I way I thunk, and make decisions like I did, so that I had time to work on other things.

 So I started jotting down some frameworks on index cards I keep by my desk.
 These 'frameworks' are largely an extension of the various 'guides' I've developed in other parts of this repo.